psychemedia/middle-english-romances/sir-orfeo.md

 And al maner menstraci.

-And on a day he seighe him biside Sexti levdis on hors ride, Gentil and jolif, as brid on ris 1 ; Nought o man amonges hem ther nis ; And ich a faucoun on hond bere, And riden on haukin bi o rivere, Of game thai founde wel gode haunt, Maulardes, hayroun, and cormeraunt ; The foules of the water ariseth, The faucouns hem wele deviseth, Ich faucoun his pray slough : That seighe Orfeo, and lough.
+And on a day he seighe him biside
+Sexti levdis on hors ride,
+Gentil and jolif, as brid on ris `[branch]` ;
+Nought o man amonges hem ther nis ;
+And ich a faucoun on hond bere,
+And riden on haukin bi o rivere,
+Of game thai founde wel gode haunt,
+Maulardes, hayroun, and cormeraunt ;
+The foules of the water ariseth,
+The faucouns hem wele deviseth,
+Ich faucoun his pray slough :
+That seighe Orfeo, and lough.
 Par fay, quath he, ther is fair game !
-Thider Ichil bi Godes name, Ich was y won 2 swiche werk to se.
-He aros, and thider gan te ; To a levedi he was y come, Biheld, and hath wele under nome, And seth, bi al thing, that it is His owhen quen dam Heurodis.
-Yern he biheld hir, and sche him eke, Ac noither to other a word no speke : For messais that sche on him seighe, That had ben so riche and so heighe, The teres fel out of her eighe ; The other levedis this y seighe, And maked hir oway to ride,

-1 branch.
-2 accustomed.
+Thider Ichil bi Godes name,
+Ich was y won `[accustomed]` swiche werk to se.
+He aros, and thider gan te ;
+To a levedi he was y come,
+Biheld, and hath wele under nome,
+And seth, bi al thing, that it is
+His owhen quen dam Heurodis.
+Yern he biheld hir, and sche him eke,
+Ac noither to other a word no speke :
+For messais that sche on him seighe,
+That had ben so riche and so heighe,
+The teres fel out of her eighe ;
+The other levedis this y seighe,
+And maked hir oway to ride,
+Sche most with him no lenger abide.

+Alias ! quath he, now me is wo !
+Whi nil deth now me slo,
+Alias ! wroche, that Y no might
+Dye now, after this sight !
+Alias ! to long last mi liif
+When Y no dar nought with mi wiif,
+No hye to me, o word speke,
+Alias ! whi nil min hert breke !
+Parfay, quath he, tide what bitide,
+Whider so this levedis ride,
+The selve way Ichil streche,
+Of liif, no deth, me no reche.
+His sclavin he dede on, all so spac, `[speedily (?)]`
+And henge his harp upon his bac,
+And had wel gode will to gon ;
+He no spard noither stub no ston.
+In at a roche the levedis rideth,
+And he after, and nought abideth ;
+When he was in the roche y go,
+Wele thre mile, other mo,
+He com in to a fair cuntray,
+As bright so sonne on somers day,
+Smothe, and plain, and al grene ;
+Hille, no dale nas ther non y sene ;
+Amidde the lond a castel he sighe,
+Riche, and real, `[royal]` and wonder heighe ;
+Al the ut mast wal,
+Was cler and schine as cristal ;
+And hundred tours ther were about,
+Degiselich `[grandly]` and bataild stout ;
+The butras com out of the diche,
+Of rede gold y arched riche,
+The bonsour `[front]` was avowed `[adorned]` al,
+Of ich maner divers animal ;
+With in ther wer wide wones, `[dwellings]`
+Al of precious stones,
+The werst piler on to biholde,
+Was al of burnist gold ;
+Al that lond was ever light,
+For when it schuld be therk `[dark(?)]` and night,
+The riche stones `[sapphires are mentioned in one version]` light gonne,
+As bright as doth at none the sonne,
+No man may telle, no thenche in thought,
+The riche werk that ther was wrought,
+Bi al thing, him think that it is
+The proude court of paradis.
+In this castel the levedis alight,
+He wold in after, yif he might.

+Orfeo knokketh atte gate,
+The porter was redi ther ate,
+And asked, what he wold have y do.
+ Parfay, quath he,
+ Icham a minstrel lo,
+ To solas thi lord with my gle,
+ Yif his swete wille be.
+ The porter undede the gate anon,
+ And lete him in to the castel gon.

+Than he gan bihold about al,
+And seighe full liggeand `[lying]` with in the wal,
+Of folk that were thider y brought,
+And thought dede and nare nought :
+Sum stode with outen hade `[head]` ;
+And sum on armes nade ; `[had no arms]`
+And sum thurch the bodi hadde wounde ;
+And sum lay wode `[mad]` y bounde ;
+And sum armed on hors sete ;
+And sum astrangled as thai ete ;
+And sum were in water adreynt `[drowned]` ;
+And sum with fire al for schreynt `[withered]` ;
+Wives ther lay on child bedde ;
+Sum ded, and sum awedde `[mad(?)]` ;
+And wonder fele ther lay bisides,
+Right as thai slepe her under tides ;
+Eche was thus in this warld y nome,
+With fairi thider y come.
+Ther he seighe his owhen wiif,
+Dame Heurodis his liif liif
+Slepe under an ympe tre ;
+Bi her clothes he knewe that it was he.

+And when he hadde bihold this mervails alle,
+He went in to the kinges halle ;
+Then seighe he ther a semly sight,
+A tabernacle blisseful and bright
+Ther in her maister king sete,
+And her quen fair and swete ;
+Her crounes, her clothes, schine so bright,
+That unnethe bihold he hem might.
+When he hadde biholden al that thing,
+He kneled adoun bifor the king ;
+O Lord, he seyd, yif it thi wille were,
+Mi menstraci thou schust y here.
+The king answerd, what man artow,
+That art hider y comen now ?
+Ich, no non that is with me,
+No sent never after the.
+Seththen that ich here regni gan,
+Y no fond never so fole hardi man
+That hider to ous durst wende,
+Bot that Ichim walde of sende.
+Lord, quath he, trowe ful wel,
+Y nam bot a pover menstrel,
+And, sir, it is the maner of us,
+To seche mani a lordes hous,
+Thei we nought welcom no be,
+Yete we mot proferi forth our gle.

+Bifor the king he sat adoun
+And tok his harp so miri of soun,
+And tempreth his harp as he wel can,
+And blisseful notes he ther gan,
+That al that in the paleys were,
+Com to him for to here,
+And liggeth adoun to his fete,
+Hem thenketh his melody so swete.
+The king herkneth, and sitt ful stille,
+To here his gle he hath gode wille.
+Gode bourde `[sport]` he hadde of his gle,
+The riche quen al so hadde he.
+When he hadde stint `[ceased]` his harping,
+Than seyd to him the king,

 NOTES